MaShisongLab/SpacGPA/README.md

 **Before installation, Download the full repository** via clone `https://github.com/MaShisongLab/SpacGPA.git` and `cd` into it, or click **Code → Download ZIP** and unzip.

+1) Make sure you have installed CUDA-enabled PyTorch for GPU support (skip this step if using CPU only).

+2) Install SpacGPA
 **cd SpacGPA-main**
 **pip install -e .**